 Once you have solved the puzzle you should have the answer for the first question.
 Visit https://www.amberel.com/vw/vw.htm, When you get to the start location at N51 25.278 W000 34.585, press the "Description" button and enter the answer.

-This view of the main navigation screen shows your position as a flashing + cursor.
+The main navigation screen above shows your current position as a flashing + cursor.
 The red circle is the detection zone round the next waypoint, and a red line joins the two.